 Economic Analysis of Sustainability

 Semplici currently pays their delivery drivers a starting wage of $9.00 an hour.
 The drivers also receive a 0.75¢ reimbursement for each delivery made.
-This reimbursement helps combat the wear and tear on their vehicles, and gas used during the delivery.
-On average, Semplici delivers two pizzas per hour, during a 12-hour work day.
+This reimbursement helps combat the wear and tear on their vehicles, as well as any gas used during the delivery.
+On average, Semplici delivers two pizzas per hour, during a 12-hour workday.
 They are open seven days a week.
-This works out to be about $18.00 per day, which is spent in delivery driver reimbursements, or, about $540.00 per month (Gregster, 2008).
-With an average delivery distance of about 4.5 miles; over a period of one month, this would use 162 gallons of gas, on a vehicle that receives 20 MPG, or, a total of $539.46, based off an average of $3.33 per gallon.
+This works out to be about $18.00 per day, which is spent in delivery driver reimbursements, or about $540.00 per month (Gregster, 2008).
+With an average delivery distance of about 4.5 miles; over a period of one month, this would use 162 gallons of gas, on a vehicle that receives 20 MPG-or a total of $539.46, based off of an average of $3.33 per gallon.
 For example, a Ford Taurus with an estimated 18 MPG city, and 25 MPG highway, will drive an average of 39,420 miles delivering pizzas over a period of one year.
-This would produce a footprint of 36,990 pounds of CO2 per year, or, an average of 1,905 gallons of fuel per year.
+This would produce a footprint of 36,990 pounds of CO2 per year, or an average of 1,905 gallons of fuel per year.

 Costs and Savings

 As with most rental car companies, he has decided that the delivery employees will need to provide their own driver’s license, and proof of insurance, before they will be allowed to drive one of the company vehicles.
 The employees will also have the option of purchasing insurance from Semplici, if they do not currently have their own.
 This cost will be deducted from their biweekly paychecks.
 As long as the vehicles remain on Semplici’s property, they will be covered under the existing commercial insurance, therefore, there won’t be any additional insurance costs for using company owned vehicles.